- 1 cup butter, softened

 - 1 teaspoon vanilla extract

-- Red and green liquid or paste food coloring
+- Red and green liquid food coloring

 - Red colored sugar, optional